 2013-2014 Committee Chair: Tyler Kloefkorn

-Christin is a fifth year graduate student, working with Nick Proudfoot.
+Christin is a sixth year graduate student, working with Nick Proudfoot.
 Christin's research interests lie at the intersection of algebraic geometry, combinatorics, and algebraic topology.
 In particular, she is interested in the theory of hyperplane arrangements and is working on an elliptic analogue.
 In her spare time, Christin enjoys watching television.

 Janelle is a first year graduate student who loves math and loves teaching.
 In the future, she hopes to work at a university where she can continue to pursue both of these passions.
 In her spare time, Janelle enjoys spending time with friends and family, being outside, watching Disney movies, and traveling, especially to the Happiest Place on Earth.